 Sweet Sterling Silver pendant.
 This is for you who loves smaller pieces.
-Beautiful Dry Creek Turquoise.
-Comes on an 16" sterling silver box link chain.
-Can put in on an 18" chain, just email me at [email protected]
+Beautiful Dry Creek Turquoise, comes on an 18" sterling silver box link chain.

 Dry Creek Sacred Buffalo Turquoise